ianmjones/ToastrIJ/README.md

 #### ExtendedTimeOut
 How long does rolling the mouse over a notification extend how long it takes before it fades away.
 Default is 1 second (1,000 miliseconds).

+#### NewestOnTop
+Should new notifications appear at the top of the stack (default) or bottom.

 #### TimeOut
 How long until a non-sticky notification fades away.
 Default is 5 seconds (5,000 miliseconds).

+#### ErrorIcon / InfoIcon / SuccessIcon / WarningIcon
+Specify a `Picture` to be used in place of the default icon for the respective notification type.
+For best results icons should be no greater than 24x24px.

 #### HorizontalPosition
 Can be `Left`, `Center`, `Right` or `Full Width`.
 Default is `Right`.